Luk-kar/Resize-Elements-PS-toolset/README.md

 <h1 align="center">🚀 UI Photoshop toolSet 🚀 </h1>

 <div align="center">
-_This is small plugin to automate repetetive and boring task connected with work with UI_ </br>
+This is small plugin to automate repetetive and boring task connected with work with UI </br>
 </div>
 <div align="center">
-Tested and created for Photshop CS6 64bit Version: 13.0 on Windows 10 OS
+Tested and created for Photshop CS6 64bit Version: 13.0 on Windows 10 OS</br></br>
 </div>

 ## Getting Started

-Toolset consist of:
+**Toolset consist of:**
-- Add canvas.
+- **Add canvas**
-- Resize image.
+- **Resize image**
-- 2^n canvas (add canvas for both sides by nearest value of power of 2).
+- **2^n canvas** (add canvas for both sides by nearest value of power of 2)
-- Settings.
+- **Settings**
-- Template (not implemented).
+- **Template** (not implemented)

 ### Prerequisites

-To run this script you need at least Photshop CS6 32bit Version: 13.0.
+To run this script you need at least **Photoshop CS6 32bit Version: 13.0**

 ### Installing

-1. Download "UI-Photoshop-toolSet-master.zip".
+1. Download "UI-Photoshop-toolSet-master.zip"

-2. Unzip file in preffered directory (syggested place is: ...\Adobe\Adobe Photoshop CS6 (64 Bit)\Presets\Scripts).
+2. Unzip file in preffered directory (suggested place is: ...\Adobe\Adobe Photoshop CS6 (64 Bit)\Presets\Scripts)

-3. Open "Photoshop".
+3. Open "Photoshop"

-4. Push keys: Alt+F9.
+4. Push keys: Alt+F9

-5. Chose "Action" tabbed panel in the left upper corner.
+5. Chose "Action" tabbed panel in the left upper corner

-6. (If is it not yet) Disable "Button mode" by clicking icon in right upper corner.
+6. (If is it not yet) Disable "Button mode" by clicking icon in right upper corner

-5. "Create new action" (right bottom corner of Action window).
+5. "Create new action" (right bottom corner of Action window)

 6. Name script (e. g.
 UI toolset), optionally assign key to it (e. g.
 F12) or add color (e. g.
-Green).
+Green)

-7. Click "ok".
+7. Click "ok"

 7. Choose in upper main menu: "File -> Scripts -> Browse..."

-8. Navigate to unziped folder directory.
+8. Navigate to unziped folder directory

-9. Open "control panel.jsx".
+9. Open "control panel.jsx"

-10. Click "Close" button in UI toolset.
+10. Click "Close" button in UI toolset

-11. Click "Stop\playing recording" (small grey square in the left bottom corner).
+11. Click "Stop\playing recording" (small grey square in the left bottom corner)

-12. Enable "Button mode" (right upper corner).
+12. Enable "Button mode" (right upper corner)

-13. Now your script is ready to use (Click button with your newly created action).
+13. Now your script is ready to use (Click button with your newly created action)

 14. Enjoy!